The Best Supplements for Healthy Joints

 Also, as you age, the production of naturally occurring chondroprotective agents by your body decreases.
 This leads to joint inflammation, wearing down of the cartilage and ligaments, and pain.

 Many people around the world are moving away from conventional joint pain treatments such as medications and surgeries because of their side effects.
-This is where the importance of joint supplements comes in.
+This is where the importance of joint supplements (see also 'Best Joint Supplement For Seniors') comes in.

 Supplements for joint health made with carefully extracted compounds from natural sources slow down the breakage of cartilage and keep your joints healthier.
 These compounds are more bioavailable, which means that they are efficiently absorbed in the body leading to faster and better health benefits.